 Pulp – Wood fibers, ground and suspended in water, from which paper is made.

-Quarter-Sawn – In commercial practice lumber cut with rings (see either end of board) at angles of 45 degrees to straight up 90 degrees…i.e. ., parallel or almost parallel with medullary ray.
-In Oak it produces spotted figure; in Mahogany a ribbon-stripe.
-Advantages in quarter sawing: lumber is more stable due to reduced shrinkage, twisting, checking, cupping and splitting.
+Quarter-Sawn – In commercial practice lumber cut with rings (see either end of the board) at angles of 45 degrees to straight up 90 degrees…i.e. ., parallel or almost parallel with medullary rays.
+In Oak it produces a spotted figure; in Mahogany a ribbon-stripe.
+Advantages in quarter sawing: lumber is more stable due to reduced shrinkage, twisting, checking, cupping, and splitting.

-Random Widths and Lengths – (RW&L) The fact that hardwoods are almost always offered in a random width and length assortment can present something of a mystery.
-One is inclined to wonder, “Why aren’t Birch, Oak and Walnut produced in convenient dimension sizes like Pine, Redwood and Fir?”
-Answer: Hardwood lumber is cut to yield the maximum of usable material and minimize waste.
+Random Widths and Lengths (RW&L) – Hardwoods are almost always offered in a random width and length assortment because hardwood lumber is cut to yield the maximum usable material and minimize waste.
 Both widths and lengths are, therefore, random and even the best grades allow occasional defects.

 Resin – A vegetable liquid or semi-liquid exudes from certain species of trees, particularly the pine tree.
 Pine resin is the source of naval stores.